Morning Meditation to Start Your Day | How to Begin a Morning Practice

 FAQ 3: How can I keep up morning meditation every day?

-Set gentle rules so it feels easy, not forced.
-You can do it in bed, even for one minute.
-Simply mark it as a win: “I did it today!”
+Answer: Set gentle rules so it feels easy, not forced—okay in bed, okay for one minute, and count “I did it today!” as a win.

-Real Results: Once I allowed myself the “1-minute rule,” I continued naturally for over a week.
-Stanford research also shows that a single minute of mindful breathing calms stress-related brain activity.
+Real Results: Adopting a “1-minute rule” helped me continue naturally for over a week.
+Stanford research shows a single minute of mindful breathing calms stress-related brain activity.

 Takeaway: Loose rules make morning meditation a sustainable habit.